 BFI Patrons’ Gala

-The screenings on Thu 11 Oct have an audio-description soundtrack for customers who are blind or partially-sighted.
-Headphones are available on request at the venue.
+The screenings on Thursday 14 and Friday 15 October will be presented with an audio-description soundtrack for customers who are blind or partially-sighted.
+Headphones are available on request.

 The screening on Friday 15 October will be presented with closed captions for customers who are D/deaf or hard of hearing.

 Jane Campion (The Piano, Top of the Lake) returns to the LFF with a beguilingly dark drama about two wealthy brothers in the America West.

 Mia Hansen-Løve (Eden, Things to Come) explores intersections between love and work, life and movies, and fact and fiction, in this satisfyingly complex romantic drama.

 In Rebecca Hall’s exquisite directorial debut, two childhood friends are reunited as adults in 1920s New York, with one of them now passing as white.